CircuitCamel/circuitcamel.com-content/blog/why-im-making-a-blog.md

 # Why I'm Making a blog

-In a world where everyone and their grandmother have a blog, why should I a *nobody* make blog?
+In a world where everyone and their grandmother has a blog, why should I a *nobody* make blog?

 Well in simple terms, because I can and maybe someone would like it.